sun-asterisk-research/docker-php/README.md

 The following extra PHP extensions are installed.

-- opcache
-- zip
+- bcmath
 - gd (with JPEG support)
-- bcmath
 - mysqli
+- opcache
 - pdo_mysql
 - pgsql
 - pdo_pgsql
+- redis
+- zip

 You may install more extensions using the [same method used with the official PHP image](https://github.com/docker-library/docs/tree/master/php#how-to-install-more-php-extensions).